Ultima, Wizardry, The Black Onyx and the origin of JRPGs

 The covers for the first game in each series

 While researching for an article about the Wizardry series of games, I've come across an annoying issue.
-The computer RPG market in the Western world was for the better part of the 1980s dominated by the rivalry of two great series, Richard Garriott's Ultima and Wizardry by Robert Woodhead and Andrew Greenberg.
-When writing about the one, one therefore cannot but take into account and compare with the other, and it all starts with the first game in each series.
+The computer RPG market in the Western world was for the better part of the 1980s dominated by the rivalry of two great series, Richard Garriott's Ultima, and Wizardry by Robert Woodhead and Andrew Greenberg.
+When writing about the one, we therefore have to take into account and compare with the other, and of course it all starts with the first game in each series.

 But which of the two came first?
-Wikipedia tells us (Don't laugh!
-I know you all use it, and even the one in a hundred of you that really doesn't is forced to live in a world full of wikipediots, as the site has long become by far the most used source of "education" around the globe.) that the game which became counted later as Ultima I "was first published in the United States by California Pacific Computer Company, September 2, 1980," while "In 1979, Robert Sirotek and Fred Norman created Sir-tech Software, Inc. to distribute the game, and it was released in 1981."
+Wikipedia tells us that the game which became counted later as Ultima I "was first published in the United States by California Pacific Computer Company, September 2, 1980," while "In 1979, Robert Sirotek and Fred Norman created Sir-tech Software, Inc. to distribute the game, and it was released in 1981."
 The info box puts the release more precisely at December 31st, 1981, so more than a year later than its rival.

 Softline magazine with Wizardry title story

 The Ultima entry is a bit more fishy: It quotes "'U.S. Copyright Office'.
 Reg. #PA-317-501.
 Retrieved 2007-08-08."
 The site linked apparently has been restructured since and that specific entry isn't searchable, anymore.
 Either way the quote could only ever have referenced a copyright registration, not a release date.